rentacow/Police_Interrogation_Simulator/README.md

 <h1>Police Interrogation Simulator</h1>

-<p>A text-based "interview experience" powered by GPT-3.
+<p>A text-based "Interview Experience" powered by GPT-3.
 See if you can hold your own during some intense questioning!</p>

 <h2>Requirements</h2>
 <ul>